 I recently celebrated another birthday and continued the tradition of traveling to another island with my cousin.
 For my 30th, we were introduced to some of our roots in Barbados, last year we enjoyed food and beaches in Martinique, and this year we visited Providenciales island in Turks and Caicos.
 Turks and Caicos had been on my cousin’s list for a while so we were excited to find a flight deal last November from NYC to Providenciales.
-I received a number of questions from about my trip from followers via Instagram so today I’m sharing a travel guide you can use for planning a trip to Turks and Caicos.
+I received a number of questions about my trip from followers via Instagram so today I’m sharing a full Turks and Caicos travel guide.

 About the Turks and Caicos Islands